 Typically a Consideration piece can be clearer on how your service can solve a particular problem (or opportunity).
 Bear in mind that at this stage your persona has done their research into a multitude of solutions and is still evaluating what may be best suited to them.
 Let the tone of your content keep that in mind.

 Typically the Decision stage content you create can speak explicitly about your service.
 This is normally in the form of free trials or demo’s, it is at this stage that your persona is ready to buy in or make a decision, so let the tone of your content reflect that.

 The buyer persona and the buyer’s journey are all about creating the right content for the right person and the right time and to do that; you need to follow what we’ve laid out above.
 These steps form the proper foundation and will help guide a successful content strategy for your agency

 In any field you find yourself in, you need the tools to do the job.
 So what tools do you need to get your content machine on the move?

 There is an endless list of software out there; we endeavour only to list what has been useful for our agency;

 HubSpot - is an inbound marketing and sales software that helps companies attract visitors, convert leads, and close customers.
 They have easy to navigate sales and marketing dashboards where you can create all the essentials of content marketing and easily quantify your efforts, through their reporting tool.
 They are constantly updating their software to make your content efforts through them a little easier.

-AHrefs - This software can provide in-depth analysis into your agency’s backlink and SEO profile.
-The software also allows you to analyze your competitor’s backlink and SEO profile.
+Ahrefs - This software can provide in-depth analysis into your agency’s backlink and SEO profile.
+The software also allows you to analyse your competitor’s backlink and SEO profile.
 You can do in-depth keyword analysis within the tool as well as a content gap analysis.
-AHrefs prides itself on the in-depth data and metrics it can provide you with.
+Ahrefs prides itself on the in-depth data and metrics it can provide you with.